 Buy Your Best-Practices Workbook

-How do you acquire the data?
+How do You Acquire the Data?

 When it comes to understanding budget you may be able to use data from your win/loss analysis or insights gleaned from conversations with the sales organization.
 For example, the sales team usually captures information about spending budgets and signature authority.
-Combine this information with the title, industry, and size of deal and you can probably estimate the actual budget.
+Combine this information with the title, industry, and size of the deal and you can probably estimate the actual budget.

 Consider adding some questions to your customer surveys regarding the last major product adoption and when they made the last upgrade for this product.
 This will reveal information about their technology adoption rate and their buying cycles.